tkcthulhu/The-Chronicling-of-the-Code/blog.md

 What is something about you that can only be learned by reading this blog?

-Something yo will only learn about me on this blog is that I think Tim Henson is the most technically proficient guitarist to ever live.
+Something you will only learn about me on this blog is that I think Tim Henson is the most technically proficient guitarist to ever live.